kvs/rubies-fish/README.md

 	. /path/to/rubies-fish/rubies.fish

-Then use `rubies-select` to see all available versions, and `rubies-select <version>` to select a Ruby.
+Then use `rubies-select` to see all available versions.

+Select a global Ruby to use for all shells by running `rubies-select -g <version>`.

-You can also run `rubies-select -l <version>` to select a version specific to the current shell, and `rubies-select -g` to go back to the global version.
-This is just a convenience wrapper around setting/unsetting `RUBY_VERSION` manually.
+You can also run `rubies-select <version>` to select a version specific to the current shell.
+Specify `global` as the version to go back to the global Ruby version.
+The same effect can be achieved by setting the environment variable `RUBY_VERSION`.

 Run `rubies-rehash` after installing new Rubies (or relaunch your shell)